llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 lowering of new LLVM intrinsics for HLSL functions being added in the front end.
 It serves to uncover any additional considerations necessary for an improved design of ``DXIL.td``.

+Option 3, however, is emerging to be better alternative for a specification that allows for readable, compact yet expressive representation of DXIL Ops that is capable of validation rule specification without duplication of information.